 Individual Tax Returns

-Success Tax Professionals lodges over 50,000 tax returns per year for employees, investors and retirees.
+Success Tax Professionals practices lodge over 50,000 tax returns per year for employees, investors and retirees.
 Most returns are prepared and lodged within 30 minutes and the ATO tax refunds received within 14 days (on average).

 With over 90 practice locations Australia-wide there is a practice near you, or that can provide you with services using alternative methods.
 Visit a practice in person (after-hours or weekend appointments are usually available), or have your return prepared from the comfort of your home (by phone, email or video conferencing such as Zoom) or by home visitation.

 Occupation deductions software